stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 ### Converting Dynamic Code

-For fast-changing and business-critical code where safety and great tooling support is essential, it may be worth substatially rewriting the code to get types.
+For fast-changing and business-critical code where safety and great tooling support is essential, it may be worth substantially rewriting the code to get types.

 Be on the lookout for easy wins:
 - Situations where refactoring to use simple types like `dataclasses` can make things clearer and play well with the type system